PayPal Checkout

 • Less important details can be accessed through links, opening additional flows or reviews.

-I want to pay my way: Carousel design
+Pay my way: Carousel design

 • The new structure allowed easy switching between payment methods: Split, pay now and pay later.